 1943 - The Chicago Outfit from 1943 on appears to have been controlled by committee, with day-to-day operations managed by a series of acting bosses.
 Paul Ricca (Nov.
 14, 1897, to Oct.
 11, 1972), who changed his name from Felice DeLucia following a prison term for murder in his native Italy, emerged as one of the more important committee members.
 Another leading figure was Anthony Accardo, (April 28, 1906, to May 27, 1992).
 Ricca was believed by the FBI to have assumed the role of regional representative to the Mafia's national Commission.

-1947 - Following the parole of the Outfit leadership from prison in 1947 (after just one-third of their ten-year federal sentence), authorities perceived Accardo - who had avoided conviction in the union extortion case - as the top man controlling Chicago area rackets.
-This was likely done in consultation with Paul Ricca and other leaders.
+1947 - Following the parole of the Outfit leadership from prison in 1947 (after just one-third of their ten-year federal sentence), authorities perceived Accardo - who had avoided conviction in the union extortion case - had become the top man controlling Chicago area rackets.
+This was likely accomplished in coordination with Paul Ricca and other leaders.

 1954-1955 - In the mid-1950s, the Outfit leadership apparently avenged itself upon those who assisted the government in the 1943 stage employees union investigation.
 Willie Bioff, Frank "Diamond" Maritote and Charles "Cherry Nose" Gioe were all murdered.